Prosperity theology: Practices

 Prosperity churches place a strong emphasis on the importance of giving.
 Some services include a teaching-time focused on giving and prosperity, including Biblical references to tithing; and then a sermon on another topic which follows the offering.
-Prosperity-church leaders often claim that a specific blessing can be exchanged for the money being donated to their ministry; some have been reported to instruct worshipers to hold their donations above their heads during the prayer.
+Prosperity-church leaders often claim that a specific blessing can be exchanged for the money being donated to their ministry; some have been reported to instruct worshippers to hold their donations above their heads during the prayer.

 Congregants in prosperity churches are encouraged to speak positive statements about aspects of their lives that they wish to see improved.
 These statements, known as "positive confessions" (distinct from confessions of sin), are said to miraculously change aspects of people's lives if spoken with faith.
 Prosperity churches also encourage people to "live without limits" and to cultivate optimism about their lives.
 T. D. Jakes, pastor of The Potter's House non-denominational mega-church, has argued in favor of prosperity, rejecting what he sees as the demonization of success.
 He views poverty as a barrier to living a Christian life, suggesting that it is easier to make a positive impact on society when one is affluent.